 Your Library at Home

 Due to the spread of COVID-19, the library will be closed until further notice.
-We have taken a number of steps to ensure your library account is not negatively affected by this.
-We have:

 - At this time the Friends of the Library are not accepting donations of any kind.
 They will happily accept them again once the library is open and their volunteers are back in action!

 We appreciate your patience as we work through this challenging time.

 Get a library card!
 Your card number and PIN will be emailed to you within 48 hours.

 We have many digital resources you can access 24/7, no matter where you are.
 All you need is your library card number and PIN.

 Read eBooks and listen to audiobooks on OverDrive and enki California Digital Library.
 Stream movies and TV shows on Kanopy and Hoopla.